Skip to content

 Diagnostics DanceResponseType DanceDiagnostic 0..* Attaches non-fatal diagnostics to a successful response.

-The core query request type also declares:
+The Query–Dance adapter request type declares:

 RelationshipType Source Target Cardinality Meaning